3dbeb41841bfbfcc24d55143816cf7f1/js-objects-and-json/README.md

 => {name: "WDI ATL"}
 ```

+##JSON
+JSON stands for Javascript Object Notation.
+When using APIs, you'll generally be dealing with JSON data that's returned from your API calls.

+WE DO:
+Let's check out what's returned from [OMDBapi.com](http://www.omdbapi.com/).

 ## Object methods

 As we've said before, the value of a property can be anything in JavaScript, means we can also attach functions to objects properties.
 When a function is attached to a property, this function become a `method`.
 Methods are defined the exact same way than a function, except that they have to be defined as the property of an object.